ophirbetser/ophirbetser_blogsown_site/content/authors/admin/_index.md

 ---
 bio: An opinion without data is just an opinion.
-Data without logic are just numbers.
+Data without logic is just numbers.
 education:
   courses:
   - course: BA in Economics